Cleanup: Phone Storage Cleaner Review

 The one thing that did work well?
 Video compression.
 It significantly reduced file sizes without noticeable quality loss and is probably the best thing about this app in terms of cleaning.

 Well, there’s also the gamified way to sort photos—swipe right to keep, left to delete.
+In the app, it’s oddly buried under a category called “Other”.
 It works as it should, but that’s no surprise since it’s actually you who does the work.
 There’s no smart algorithms here—just manual sorting with a fancy interface.

 Cleanup process - Cleanup: Phone Storage Cleaner

 Verdict.
 Cleanup finds a lot of files, but its very unreliable.
 It groups unrelated photos together, struggles with Best Photo selection, and fails at similar video detection.
-While video compression works well, the lack of automatic cleanup and constant ad interruptions make the process frustrating.
+While video compression works impressively well, the overall experience is dragged down by the lack of automatic cleanup and the constant, relentless ad interruptions.
+A task that should take seconds turns into something needlessly drawn out.

 We’re giving cleanup results a 3 out of 5.